Our Peaceful Family

 If you don’t have a letterhead, align your address and contact details on the top left corner of the page.
 Leave a blank line and then include the bank’s name, branch address, and contact information aligned on the left side as well.
 Skip another line and write a polite salutation, such as “Dear Sir/Madam” or “To the Branch Manager.”

-Step 2: Opening Paragraph
+Step 2: opening paragraph.

 Then, provide a brief explanation of the purpose of your letter, which is to request a name change after your recent marriage.
 Express your gratitude for being a valued customer and for the bank’s prompt attention to your request.